 MIND THE GAP NOW!
-JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (JANUARY 2023)
+JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (First published January 2023)

 CLOSING THE GAP.

-It took me so long to read the United Nations “Closing Window” report, I was worried by the time I would be done, Global Warming would be over.
-This points to one of the problems on the subject, information is simply overwhelming and there is too much of it.
-People are inherently reluctant to read pages of doom and gloom, and this is one of the root causes why the severity of this crisis is not being shared like it needs to be.
+It took me so long to read the United Nations “Closing Window” report; I was worried that by the time I would be done, Global Warming would be over.
+This points to one of the problems on the subject: information is simply overwhelming, and there is too much of it.
+People are inherently reluctant to read pages of doom and gloom, and this is one of the root causes why the severity of this crisis is not being shared as it needs to be.

-In business I encourage systems that provide only the information needed at that time specifically.
-‘Overproviding’ can result in information overload and that has a negative effect.
-You can lose deals, bore people to death or just create an impression you are too taxing to work with.
+In business, I encourage systems that provide only the information needed at that time specifically.
+‘Overproviding’ can result in information overload, which has a negative effect.
+You can lose deals, bore people to death, or just create an impression that you are too taxing to work with.

-With that said, the UNs Closing Window Report is an exceptional document that offers a great update and overview of everything that is potting and needs to immediately be done.
-My November 2021 article called “Ignorance is not bliss” is about the UNs Red Flag report and worth a read as well.
-Either reports I am happy to present in person.
+With that said, the UN’s Closing Window Report is an exceptional document that offers a great update and overview of everything that is happening and needs to be done immediately.
+My November 2021 article called “Ignorance is not bliss” is about the UN’s Red Flag report and is worth a read as well.
 For my readers, let me offer some nuggets.

 Gap.
-Many Nations have not managed to achieve their promises since the Paris Agreement or COP26, leaving a huge gap between where we actually are today, and where we needed to be.
-If we do not plug this hole, we will have no choice but to brace for the worse case scenarios our scientists have outlined.
-A pandemic, war, politics and economic factors are given as excuses.
+Many nations have not managed to achieve their promises since the Paris Agreement or COP26, leaving a huge gap between where we actually are today and where we need to be.
+If we do not plug this hole, we will have no choice but to brace for the worst-case scenarios our scientists have outlined.
+A pandemic, war, politics, and economic factors are given as excuses.
 In my opinion, it is ignorance that has caused the biggest problem because not knowing the facts creates an environment for herd mentality to thrive, and if the flock heads off in the wrong direction and gains enough momentum, we will be dealing with an unstoppable force against an immovable object.
 The devastation and risks require their own article.

 The anticipated global temperature increase is now between 1.8 and 2.8 degrees.
 2.4 – 2.6 degrees is probably what we need to be prepared for by the year 2100.
 We have slipped up by focusing on the year 2100 or what is going to happen in a hundred years or so.
-Humans are not programmed to think so far in advance so we automatically lose interest and priority diminishes.
+Humans are not programmed to think so far in advance, so we automatically lose interest.

-We need to talk about Climate Change in context of our imaginable lifetime.
-Let me be very clear, a great deal of drama is going to happen in your lifetime and even more so with your children regardless of what we do now.
+We need to talk about Climate Change in the context of our imaginable lifetime.
+Let me be very clear, a great deal of drama is going to happen in your lifetime and even more so with your children, regardless of what we do now.
 Sorry, but that’s the truth.

-While the data we have is not always ‘real time’ and there are a few gaps here and there, it is fact that there is more information today than ever before, but more importantly everything we need to get what must be done is already available, including technical solutions.
+While the data we have is not always ‘real-time’ and there are a few gaps here and there, the fact is that there is more information today than ever before, but more importantly, everything we need to do what must be done is already available, including technical solutions.
 It is the WILL that is missing.

-If we act immediately and with vigour, the global spectacle will not be so extreme that we cannot recover.
-You must appreciate that any increase in global temperature of about 1.5 degrees in such a short span of time is really bad!
+If we act immediately and with vigor, the global spectacle will not be so extreme that we cannot recover.
+You must appreciate that any increase in the global temperature of about 1.5 degrees in such a short span of time is really bad!
 If you approach 3 degrees, it gets catastrophic and could also set off a cascade effect.
 There is a tipping point where Mother Nature will have had enough and hit the reboot button on the environment.
-It is believed that this point is around 2.8 degrees and every ecosystem around the World will then need to adapt or die.
-Most will not survive and we will be faced with a food and migration crisis of epic proportions.
+It is believed that this point is around 2.8 degrees, and every ecosystem around the world will then need to adapt or die.
+Most will not survive, and we will be faced with a food and migration crisis of epic proportions.

 This is about you.
-Let’s talk about a year that we can relate to, and also mentioned several many times in the report.
+Let’s talk about a year that we can relate to and also mentioned several many times in the report.
 That is year 2030.
-I prepared this article in December 2022, but if you read it only in the start of 2023, you only have 7 years.
-Think about how little time that is, and now try to fathom that within that short period of time we have to involve every country and:
+I prepared this article in December 2022, but if you read it only at the start of 2023, you only have 7 years.
+Think about how little time that is, and now try to fathom that within that short period of time we have to involve every country to:

 - Electricity,